-There are some ingredients that you almost can't go wrong with in DIY skincare.
+There are some ingredients that you almost can't go wrong with when attempting DIY skin care.
 And honey is definitely at the top of the list.
 This kitchen pantry staple has been used in food and medicine since the Stone Age.
-Here's why your skin loves it, too.
+Here's why your skin loves honey face masks, too.

-You'll get the most benefits using raw honey.
-And if you're willing to splurge, you can't beat Manuka honey.
-This honey from the Manuka tree in New Zealand and Australia is an antibacterial superfood with tons of immunity and first-aid benefits.
-Keep a jar around and dab the honey on acne, burns or minor cuts.
-And if you’re feeling sick, take a spoonful or two.
+You'll get the most benefits using raw, organic, unfiltered honey.
+And if you're willing to splurge, you can't beat manuka honey for its numerous healing properties.
+Coming from the Manuka tree in New Zealand and Australia, this honey is an antibacterial superfood with tons of immune system and wound care benefits [source].

 How to Use Honey on Your Face

-These masks are perfect for an at-home facial.
-Start with clean skin and before applying the mask, lay a warm, wet wash cloth on your face to open up your pores.
-After rinsing off the mask, wash your face with cold water or use a toner to close the pores.
+Here are some masks that are perfect to try for an in-home facial.
+Start with clean skin, and before applying the mask, lay a warm, wet washcloth on your face to open up your pores.
+After rinsing off the mask, wash your face with cold water, or use a toner to close the pores.
 Then apply a good face oil.

-Dermatologists love baking soda because it's both anti-inflammatory and antibacterial.
-Combine it with exfoliating lemon juice and soothing honey and you have a gentle but effective mask to help prevent acne.
+Dermatologists love baking soda because it's both anti-inflammatory and antibacterial [source].
+Combine it with exfoliating lemon juice and soothing honey, and you have a gentle but effective mask to help control acne.

 2. Honey face mask for oily skin

-Combine clay, honey and apple cider vinegar in a small non-reactive bowl (never use metal when working with clay).
-Stir together and gently apply to the face and neck.
-After 15 minutes, remove the mask with warm water, then with cold water.
+Combine clay, honey, and apple cider vinegar in a small nonreactive bowl (never use metal when working with clay).
+Stir together and gently apply the mixture to your face and neck.
+After 15 minutes, remove the mask first with warm water, then rinse with cold water.

-Green tea and honey work anti-inflammatory magic on skin redness and inflammation.
+Green tea and honey are two ingredients that work anti-inflammatory magic on skin redness and inflammation [source].
 This soothing combo is gentle enough for sensitive skin (do a patch test if you're worried).
-Both ingredients are potent antioxidants to fight free radicals and repair skin damage.
+Both ingredients are potent antioxidants that fight free radicals and repair damaged skin.

-Combine matcha powder, honey and oil in a small bowl and mix well.
+Combine matcha powder, honey, and the oil of your choice in a small bowl and mix well.
 (If you don't have matcha powder, cut open a green tea bag and use the leaves.)
 Apply this to the face and leave it for 15 minutes before washing off warm water.

 5. Honey mask for discoloration